 Like many of the Amami Islands, Okinoerabu is a coral island, great for snorkeling and diving.
 Unique flora and fauna are in abundant supply and include turtles, sea snakes, sea cucumbers, starfish, octopus, stingrays and reef sharks.

-Yoron Island is the southernmost of the Amami Islands, located approximately 563 kilometers south of Kyushu.
-Yoron is tiny, measuring about 20 square kilometers, and has a population of under 6,000 people.
-Aside from diving or snorkeling, the island's main attractions are its pristine beaches and relaxed vibe.
+Yoron Island is the southernmost of the Amami Islands,and it takes only about 40 minutes from Okinawa by air.
+Yoron is tiny, measuring about 23 square kilometers, and has a population of about 5,000 people.

 Due to the islands' separation from mainland Japan and their strong association with the other Ryukyu Islands, the people of the Amami Islands chain historically spoke a dialect of Japanese that is almost unrecognizable to speakers of standard Japanese.
-Some of the older residents of the islands still speak the dialect, but younger inhabitants speak standard Japanese.
-And, in locations frequently visited by tourists, staff speak good English as well.
+This local dialect is one of the attractions of these islands.

 Food and drink